-Growing up as the son of a Handy Man and GC, I fell in love with construction and working with my hands at a young age.
-In the first part of my career, GC and electrical contractor project management, I experienced the beauty and pain with project delivery.
+Growing up as the son of a handyman and GC, I fell in love with construction and working with my hands at a young age.
+At the start of my career in GC and electrical contractor project management, I experienced the beauty and pain of project delivery.
 Our industry is so rich in what it provides to our communities yet there is so much waste and room for improvement.
-I started VEC with the goal of us being a leader of this needed change, to challenge the status quo, to help the best build better, and to create enjoyable and fulfilling AEC careers.
+I started VEC with the goal of us being a leader in this needed change, challenging the status quo, helping the best build better, and creating enjoyable and fulfilling AEC careers.
 My personal 'why' has really only just begun.

-In the early moonlighting days of VEC (2010–2015) I was solo while working full-time as an Electrical PM so those memories are a blend of vision and optimism, long nights trying to "master" Revit with minimal learning resources (my Revit O.G.'s know what I'm talking about), a few failures, and fortunately a few early successes delivering BIM on my electrical projects.
+In the early moonlighting days of VEC (2010–2015) I was solo while working full-time as an Electrical PM.
+Those memories are a blend of vision and optimism, long nights trying to "master" Revit with minimal learning resources (my Revit O.G.'s know what I'm talking about), a few failures, and, fortunately, a few early successes delivering BIM on my electrical projects.

 2017 is when the real fun began.
 One of the five business plans worked out and we got our first projects delivering BIM services so I started to build a team.
-I have so many vivid memories: the first day I met new team members; working side-by-side in jobsite offices and storage closets (seriously); the "build-a-chair" new hire test; visiting Ukraine and Brazil; setting up our first office; celebrating milestones like 100 people and 100 projects in less than 3 years; creating our VECore Values; leaning on each other as brothers and sisters; etc. I could go on forever.
-Every day that I am with our team is an impactful memory regardless of whether we are working through challenges, envisioning the future, celebrating successes, or partying like there is no tomorrow.
-So much love and gratitude for the global VECrüe, and I know first-hand that life and business are truly Better Together.
+I have so many vivid memories: the first day I met new team members; working side-by-side in jobsite offices and storage closets (seriously); the "build-a-chair" new hire test; visiting Ukraine and Brazil; setting up our first office; celebrating milestones like 100 people and 100 projects in less than 3 years; creating our VECore Values; leaning on each other as brothers and sisters.
+Every day that I am with our team is an impactful memory regardless of whether we are working through challenges, envisioning the future, celebrating successes, or partying like there’s no tomorrow.
+I have so much love and gratitude for the global VECrüe, and I know first-hand that life and business are truly Better Together.